 This self-guided trail leads through the beds of ancient Lake Florissant.
 It passes numerous giant petrified redwood tree stumps, including the colorful "Big Stump".
 This trail starts behind the outdoor exhibit area.

 This self-guided trail highlights over a billion years of geologic history in the Florissant Valley.
 It passes over the ancient lake bed, crosses Teller County Rd.
-1, then ascends pas the remnants of a massive pyroclastic flow and ends at a scenic overview of the Florissant valley.
-From the visitor center, follow the Petrified Forest Loop to the junction of the Hornbek Wildlife Loop.
+1, then ascends past the remnants of a massive pyroclastic flow and ends at a scenic overview of the Florissant valley.
+From the visitor center, follow the Petrified Forest Loop to the junction of the Hornbek Wildlife Trail.

 This wheelchair accessible trail starts behind the exhibit area.
 This self-guided trail enters the modern forest of ponderosa pines, aspen, douglas fir, and spruce trees.

 EASY - Elevation change: 40 ft.
 Trail Profile

 Following meadows, the trail to Hornbek Homestead crosses land once covered by ancient Lake Florissant.
 The return route overlooks the ancient lake and the mountain ranges beyond.
 Signs of wildlife are common.

 Sawmill Trail - 2.6 miles

 This loop trail begins and ends in the ponderosa pine forest, but crosses diverse ecosystems.
 A portion of the trail skirts wet meadows, crosses a stream, and passes a formation of giant eroded granite boulders.

 MODERATE Elevation change: 265 ft.
 Trail Profile

 Shootin' Star Trail - 1.3 miles (one way)